michaelboyles/jsx-conditionals/README.md

 npm install --save-dev jsx-conditionals
 ```

-**jsx-conditionals** works by using TypeScript compiler transforms.
-Even though it's a [native TypeScript feature](https://github.com/microsoft/TypeScript-wiki/blob/master/Using-the-Compiler-API.md),
+**jsx-conditionals** works by using compiler transforms.
+Configuration will depend on your build setup.
+There are two
-it's only exposed via API.
-In the future, this may be as simple as [an entry in your `tsconfig`](https://github.com/microsoft/TypeScript/issues/54276).
-For now, setup will depend on your build system.

-If you're not using the typescript compiler (e.g. Vite (and so esbuild) or Next.js (and so SWC)), then it's not possible.
+provided transformers: one for tsc, and one for Babel.

 <details>
     <summary>Webpack and ts-loader</summary>